 11. NO WADING FROM PEGS 1, 2, 3 OR 4.

 12. No pre baiting of swims is allowed.
-Any left-over bait must be taken away and not deposited in the swim or water after fishing has ended.
+Any left-over bait must be taken away.

 13. Members must always have a suitable landing net, 42 inch minimum, in their possession when fishing and use an appropriate size unhooking mat and hook wound disinfectant whenever they have landed a specimen fish and ensure that they understand and comply fully with General Fishing Rules 14 -16 on fish care.